canonical/maas/docs/development/tagging.rst

 New or updated commissioning result
 -----------------------------------

-When a new commissioning result comes in containing ``lshw`` XML output, every tag with an expression must be evaluated against the result so that the node is correctly tagged.
+When a new commissioning result comes in containing ``lshw`` or ``lldp`` XML output, every tag with an expression must be evaluated against the result so that the node is correctly tagged.

-To do this, ``maasserver.models.node.update_hardware_details`` is called.
+To do this, ``maasserver.api.VersionIndexHandler.signal`` calls ``populate_tags_for_single_node`` just before saving all the changes.
 This happens in the **region**.
 While it's a computationally expensive operation, the overhead of spinning this work out to a cluster controller negates any benefit that might gained by doing so.

-This:

-#.
-Saves the raw ``lshw`` XML.

-#.
-Extracts CPU, memory, and storage numbers from the hardware
-   information, and saves these.
-This does not affect tag processing, but it's worth knowing that the first-class constraint axes that are exposed via the ``acquire()`` API call are derived from the same source as tag expressions consume.

-#.
-Evaluates each tag expression and updates the node's tags as
-   appropriate.

 Manual tags, or tags without expressions